 After the success of the lower extremities, focus was placed on the upper extremities.
 He had received 1 remote injection in his hands to the flexor digitorum superficialis (FDS) and profundus (FDP) with botulinum toxin, which did not improve function.
-Upon physical examination, several targets were identified as potential contributors to the patient’s spasticity (Table 1).
+Upon physical examination, several targets were identified as potential contributors to the patient’s spasticity (table 1).
 The FDS, flexor carpi radialis (FCR), and palmaris longus are innervated by the median nerve and are involved in finger and wrist flexion - actions important in grip and fine motor control.
 5

 As it was crucial not to weaken the patient to avoid losing function and to evaluate muscle contribution to spasticity, a diagnostic nerve block (DNB) using 2 cc of (1%) lidocaine was performed intramuscularly to the bilateral FDS muscles and the left flexor pollicis longus (FPL).8 Following the DNB, the patient reported immediate improvement in range of motion, ease of movement, and relaxation of the fingers and hand, with no sensory disruptions.
 There were still restrictions in movement at the left wrist, suggesting that these muscles were an additional target.
-Cryoneurolysis was then performed at a later date to allow the DNB to wear off (Table 1).
+Cryoneurolysis was then performed at a later date to allow the DNB to wear off (table 1).
 It was noted that the left thumb relaxed after the proximal muscles were treated and did not require treatment of the FPL, suggesting a possible synergistic movement.

-Results for the upper extremities:
+<H2>Results for the upper extremities

-After cryoneurolysis for the upper limb, at 3 months follow-up (Table 3), there were increases of 25° and 5° for right and left passive wrist extension, respectively, and a bilateral increase in active wrist extension of 35°.
+After cryoneurolysis for the upper limb, at 3 months follow-up (table 3), there were increases of 25° and 5° for right and left passive wrist extension, respectively, and a bilateral increase in active wrist extension of 35°.
 The right hand opened up significantly enough to have a cylinder grip.
 There was a bilateral decrease in tone for wrist extension, and all fingers demonstrated improved motor control.
-The left fingers were able to extend fully, and significant improvements were seen in the left wrist function (Figure 4).
-Improvements were maintained at 9 months post-procedure (Table 3,5).
+The left fingers were able to extend fully, and significant improvements were seen in the left wrist function (fig 4).
+Improvements were maintained at 9 months post-procedure (tables 3,5).
 Measures showed a mild decrease in wrist extension at 9 months, however, in comparison to baseline a significant increase was still notable.
 An improvement in hygiene score was also observed after the procedure and was found sustained at 9 months follow-up (Table 3).9 A video of the presentation and cryoneurolysis is found inVideo 2.

-Discussion
+<H1>Discussion

 Spasticity is present in over 80% of SCI patients and is often a major contributor to disability, leading to restrictions in many daily activities.6,10 It develops gradually in the months following injury, and is often most pronounced in lower extremity flexors.2 The first line of treatment for spasticity in SCI patients includes both widespread and focal antispasmodic agents (such as Baclofen and BoNT) and stretching with physiotherapy.
 Therapy outcomes are inconsistent due to the presence of spasms, clonus, contracture and osteoarthritis seen in SCI.
 Surgery is also used to treat associated non-reducible deformities.
-Due to the widespread nature of spasticity in SCI patients, the maximum dose of BoNT is often reached before patient goals are met.
+Because of the widespread nature of spasticity in SCI patients, the maximum dose of BoNT is often reached before patient goals are met.
 In Canada and the United States, the maximum on-label dose of BONT is 400 units and 360 units per injection, respectively, which is significantly less than this patient’s 600 units.
 Furthermore, the product monograph of the onabotulinum toxin A used does not include any lower extremity muscles above the knee, as they are considered off-label.11 Oral baclofen is an insufficient treatment for some patients, and there are numerous challenges associated with treatment through intrathecal baclofen, such as pump malfunction or catheter-related complications.
 12